Mike-Yue/tk_bot/README.md

 Message me to ask for the discord token, I'll have to come up with a better way to share the discord token in the future

 ## Future Goals
-1: Host on an AWS server so it's up 24/7
+1: ~~Host on an AWS server so it's up 24/7~~

+	- Currently on an AWS T2.mico EC2 instance

 2: Connect to a DB (probably Postgres?) so that data is persisted even when bot is offline